LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 .. member:: capture->givenBlock()

-   Returns the givenBlock associated with the current capture object, if any.
+   Returns the capture block associated with the current capture object, if any.

 .. member:: capture->autoCollectBuffer()